vanessaidenny/webapi-loan-contract/README.md

 <a name="documentation"></a>
 ### Documentation

-- [ ] Build an REST API
-- [ ] Create an application with contract and installment entities
+- [ ] Create an web api with contract and installment entities
 - [ ] Cache data in memory - Implement InMemoryCache
 - [ ] Implement feature flags to enable or disable the cache
 - [ ] Implement Swagger package